WaqasSultani/AnomalyDetectionCVPR2018/README.md

 *****
 The code is now outdated and will not work with current keras versions.
-The following code with not run as-it-is, however, you can look into the code to understand the paper better.
+The following code will not run as-it-is, however, you can look into the code to understand the paper better.
 ****

 Below you can find Training/Testing Code for our anomaly Detection project which was published in Computer Vision and Pattern Recognition, CVPR 2018.